Protect your ears this summer.

 To ensure good air circulation through your hearing aids, open the battery drawer at night to allow fresh air inside and to release moisture.

-You will enjoy your the sun more if you can hear well, so take everything you need for your hearing aids, including extra batteries, tubes and filters (depending on the type of hearing aid you have).
+You will enjoy summertime more if you can hear well, so bring everything you need for your hearing aids, including extra batteries, tubes and filters (depending on your type of hearing aid).

 The professionals at EarCare Hearing Aid Centers are always happy to clean your hearing devices.
-If you are concerned about flying with hearing aids or have other questions, we have answers to your questions.
-Please call (877) 613-0068 or contact us online if you are away.
+If you are concerned about flying with hearing aids or have other questions, our professionals have answers to your questions.
+Please call (866) 528-9823 or contact us online if you are away.